 Our sports medicine team specializes in helping patients return to an active life as quickly as possible.
 While we work with athletes, as our specialty suggests, we also treat a wide variety of patients of all ages and athletic abilities.

-We specialize in joint repair for both knee and shoulder injuries, and work closely with physical therapy providers and other members of our team to deliver the highest quality orthopedic care.
+We specialize in joint repair for both knee and shoulder injuries and work closely with physical therapy providers and other members of our team to deliver the highest quality orthopaedic care.
 We always keep our patients’ lifestyle goals in mind as we work to restore your function and mobility and get you on your feet as soon as possible.

 Physiatry, also called physical medicine and rehabilitation, is a branch of medicine focused on restoring functionality to people with disabilities and/or injuries related to the musculoskeletal and nervous systems.
-Our physiatrist works closely with the orthopedic practices, and collaborate with our physical therapy providers to ensure patients receive comprehensive rehabilitation services.
+Our physiatrist works closely with the orthopaedic practices and collaborates with our physical therapy providers to ensure patients receive comprehensive rehabilitation services.

-You should see your provider if you have any of the these symptoms/issues:
+You should see your provider if you have any of these symptoms/issues:

 If you have a serious injury, go to the emergency room immediately.

-Orthopedic treatment, particularly orthopedic surgery, can be daunting.
+Orthopaedic treatment, particularly orthopaedic surgery, can be daunting.
 Your doctor will provide you with specific information regarding your diagnosis, procedure, recovery time, and pain management.